 Your dentist may also partner with third-party financing companies, and some may have interest or require that you pass a credit check to qualify.
 If you have below-average credit, you may also be subject to higher interest rates.

 Your insurance may provide partial coverage, but it depends on your specific plan.

 Many insurance plans don’t cover adults on their orthodontic riders, but it’s still worth looking into.
-If your plan includes adult treatment, your insurance will cover a portion of the cost, just as it would with traditional braces.
+If your plan includes adult treatment, your insurance may cover a portion of the cost, just as it would with traditional braces.

 Aside from the cost, one of the biggest barriers to achieving a dazzling new smile is the time commitment associated with traditional orthodontics.
-Traditional braces, for instance, require monthly tightening appointments and an average treatment time of about 18–24 months.
+Traditional braces, for instance, require frequent tightening appointments and an average treatment time of about 18–24 months.

 That efficiency, however, is because Six Month Smiles providers typically only use their aligners for minor changes.
 More complex misalignments simply take longer to correct.

 To get started, just schedule an appointment with a Six Month Smiles provider.
 They’ll take it from there.

 As long as there’s a Six Month Smiles provider near you, getting started is pretty simple.
 You will need to schedule an appointment with a dentist, and they’ll take scans, X-rays, and other diagnostics in the office.
 In our opinion, this is much easier than using an impression kit to make molds of your teeth, like you would with many at-home aligners.
 While some people struggle to create perfect impressions on their own, in-person teeth scans ensure accuracy and precision.